Crabtree's Kittle House

 Steve did not return to California.
 He rented a house near the Walsh compound — close enough to be present for visits, close enough that the family could see him, close enough that the town of Chappaqua, designed for privacy, would have to accommodate his refusal to disappear.

-He looked at houses in Chappaqua and in the surrounding area — the winding roads through forest, the properties set far enough apart that the word neighbor was aspirational, the odd stillness of a place whose residents preferred to stay behind their gates.
+He looked at houses in Chappaqua and in the surrounding area: the winding roads through forest, the properties set far enough apart that the word neighbor was aspirational, the odd stillness of a place whose residents preferred to stay behind their gates.
 His attorney told the judge: “He’s going to make himself available until such time as we sort out the custody situation here.”

 The custody situation would not sort itself out.
-It would deepen and harden and produce six supervisors, four recusals, two defaults, and a system that would spend four years treating the father who sang to his daughter on the floor of a hotel room as if he were the danger from which she needed protection.
+It would deepen and harden and produce six supervisors, four recusals, two defaults, and a court that would spend four years treating the father who sang to his daughter on the floor of a hotel room as if he were the danger from which she needed protection.

 But that afternoon at Crabtree’s Kittle House — the parking lot, the fifteen minutes, the grandmother’s arms, the grandfather’s intervention, the hotel room, the songs, the elephant, the child who calmed when held by her father and cried when returned to the car — that afternoon was the last time the evidence would be simple.